FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: FLEX Dataset

-\item \textbf{Annotator Grouping by Experience.} Based on their fitness experience, the annotators were divided into two groups: the first group—comprising trainers with less than three years of experience and master’s students—handled the initial annotation (Stage 1), while the second group—consisting of trainers with over three years of experience and doctoral students—was responsible for annotation verification (Stage 2).
+\item \textbf{Task Organization and Annotator Training.} During annotation phase, tasks were organized by target muscle groups into separate work periods.
+At the start of each period, all 16 annotators received centralized training to ensure consistent understanding of the guidelines.

-\item \textbf{Two-Stage Annotation \& Verification Workflow.} In Stage 1, each sample was initially annotated for error types by three different annotators from the first group using both video and 3D pose information.
-In Stage 2, these three sets of initial annotations were reviewed by three annotators from the second group.
-If any issues were identified, the final annotation was determined by a majority vote among these three reviewers to mitigate subjective bias.
+\item \textbf{Annotator Grouping by Experience.} Based on their fitness experience, annotators were organized into two groups: 1) Group 1---trainers with < 3 years of experience and master’s students---handled the initial annotation (Stage 1), while 2) Group 2---trainers with > 3 years of experience and doctoral students---was responsible for annotation verification (Stage 2).

-\item \textbf{Quality Control Measures.} Authors periodically monitored the quality of the annotated data to ensure that the dataset maintained a high degree of reliability and academic value for subsequent analyses. \end{enumerate}
+\item \textbf{Two-Stage Annotation \& Verification Workflow.} Stage 1: Each sample was first annotated for error types by three annotators from Group 1, using both video and 3D pose data.
+Stage 2: These annotations were then reviewed by three annotators from Group 2.
+If discrepancies arose, the final label was decided by majority vote among the reviewers to reduce subjective bias.

-\textbf{Dataset Statistics and Visualization.} In total, we collect 7512 samples from 38 subjects doing 20 exercises, each for 10 repetitions.
-We have provided further dataset stats along with WordClouds and visualized samples in the \supplementary.
+\item \textbf{Quality Control Measures.} Authors periodically monitored the quality of the annotated data to ensure that the dataset maintained a high degree of accuracy and reliability. \end{enumerate}